diagrams/diagrams-doc/doc/manual.rst

 There are three main type synonyms defined for referring to two-dimensional space:

 * `R2` is the type of the two-dimensional Euclidean vector space.
-The positive `x`:math:\-axis extends to the right, and the positive `y`:math:\-axis extends *upwards*.
+Standard ``diagrams`` backends render images with the positive `x`:math:\-axis extending to the right, and the positive `y`:math:\-axis extending *upwards*.
 This is consistent with standard mathematical practice, but upside-down with respect to many common graphics systems.
 This is intentional: the goal is to provide an elegant interface which is abstracted as much as possible from